thegenemyers/FASTK/README.md

 Note carefully that to producing a merged histogram file requires that one merge the tables, so if the -h option is given then the tables must be present.

 Fastmerge uses 4 threads by default but you can specify any (reasonable) number with the -T option.
+Normally the number of parts a table or profile are split into is equal to the number of threads, i.e. a part is produced by each thread.
+This is usual good, but if you are merging a very large number of files, say 100, with fewer threads, say 10, then you may want each thread to produce multiple parts.
+The -P parameter allows you to specify how many, e.g., -P5 in our running example would result in tables and profiles split into 50 hidden part files.

 ### Current Limitations & Known Bugs